Logiqx/gps-wizard/docs/gpx/speed.md

 ```

 This still isn't 100% correct but it will avoid errors such as "XMLSyntaxError: Namespace prefix gpxdata on speed is not defined".

+A similar workaround to the one described above could also be utilised alongside the TrackPointExtras schema.

 Notes: